 What do the Royals eat on Christmas Day?
+Former royal chef Darren McGrady shares all the details

-Former royal chef, Darren McGrady has revealed what the royal family eat for breakfast, lunch and dinner on Christmas Day.
+Have you ever wondered what the Royals eat on Christmas Day?
+Former royal chef, Darren McGrady has revealed what the royal family eat for breakfast, lunch and dinner - and its unsurprisingly tradition.

 Their favourite dishes include Potted Shrimp, Beef Bourguignon, Shredded Brussels sprouts with onions and bacon, Bubble and Squeak and Date Apple Pastry.

 Darren reveals, "They opened their Christmas presents the day before, on Christmas Eve.
-So after breakfast they’d go to church, come back and go on to lunch."
+So after breakfast, they’d go to church, come back and go on to lunch."

 What is it like working for the royal family at Christmas?